-Second, ECHA notes that you considered the three provided short-term repeated dose toxicity studies not reliable (non-GLP, reliability 3) as they relevantly deviate from the current test guidelines.
+Second, ECHA notes that you considered the three provided short-term repeated dose toxicity studies with analogue substances not reliable (non-GLP, reliability 3) as they relevantly deviate from the current test guidelines.
 ECHA has therefore not considered these studies.

 ECHA has then evaluated the available information according to Annex XI, Section 1.2 (Weight of evidence).
 As your read-across hypothesis cannot be accepted, only information obtained with the registered substance has been taken into account in evaluation of your weight of evidence adaptation.
 An adaptation pursuant to Annex XI, Section 1.2. requires sufficient weight of evidence from several independent sources of information leading to the assumption/conclusion that a substance has or has not a particular dangerous property with respect to the information requirement in question including an adequate and reliable documentation while the information from each single source alone is regarded insufficient to support this notion.
-As your read-across is rejected, only information obtained with the registered substance has been taken into account.
+As your read-across is rejected, no information with the registered substance is available.
+Therefore, your adaptation of the information requirement according to Annex XI, Section 1.2. is rejected.